 A lawfully stopped car can be searched if the officer asks for and receives a voluntary consent to the search.
 The consent need not be knowing and intelligent, i.e., the subject need not be advised of a right to refuse consent or be told of the consequences of such consent.
 See United States v.
 Drayton, 536 U.S. 194, 206-07 (2002).

 The scope of a consent search is limited to what a "typical reasonable person have understood by the exchange between the officer and the suspect."
 Florida v.
-Jimeno, 500 U.S. 248, 251 (1991) (lawful consent search of a closed container).
+Jimeno, 500 U.S. 248, 251 (1991) (closed container).

 Evidence was discovered during: